Lightprotocol/light-protocol-v1/README.md

 Zero-knowledge proofs verify that the owner of recipient address B has deposited tokens to a shielded pool (similar to Zcash) from another address A before.
-The zero-knowledge proof includes meta data such as the recipient address.
-In case this data is tampered with the zero-knowledge proof becomes invalid and the withdrawal fails.
-Therefore, Light Protocol is completely trustless.
+Light Protocol is trustless: the zero-knowledge proof includes meta data such as the recipient address.
+If this data is tampered with the zero-knowledge proof becomes invalid and the withdrawal fails.

 ### Notes:
 - The implementation of the groth16_verifier is based on the arkworks libraries, mainly [ark_bn254](https://docs.rs/ark-bn254/0.3.0/ark_bn254/), [ark_ec](https://docs.rs/ark-ec/0.3.0/ark_ec/) and [ark_ff](https://docs.rs/ark-ff/0.3.0/ark_ff/).